Competing With Data & Analytics

 “We’re in the early stages of a tectonic shift in the way that retailing is being done,” said Brynjolfsson.
 “The first big wave came with Internet retailing in the ‘90s, and it’s been progressing.
 And obviously companies like Amazon.com and others have made a huge impact on the industry.
 But what we’re seeing now is going to be much bigger, and that’s omnichannel retailing.
 Because digital technology, analytics, new devices — those are being brought to every retailer.
 It’s no longer segmented off to people who are shopping online.”

 Two technologies are really driving this omnichannel revolution: mobile telephony, especially smartphones; and big data and analytics.
-Retailers need to understand these shifts because it is these big changes in technology that complement and require equally big changes in strategy and business processes, says Brynjolfsson.

 1. The three researchers co-authored the paper "Competing in the Age of Omnichannel Retailing," that is published in the Summer Issue of MIT Sloan Management Review.
 The article provides an in-depth look at omnichannel retailing and provides concrete suggestions for success in this new world.